 Upon arriving at the scene, I was briefed on the situation by Sergeant and Sheriff Paden.
 I met with Deputy Gunnar Daymut, Sergeant Sergeant and Sheriff Paden, and devised a plan to safely extract Ms. Graham from her vehicle.
 The plan was for Sheriff Paden to first distract Ms. Graham on the driver's side of her vehicle from a rear 45 degree angle.
 Once distracted, Deputy Gunnar Daymut would lead with a ballistic shield and break the front passenger-side window.
-The next person would be Sergeant who would place a distraction device on the front passenger-side floorboard.
-Third would be Sergeant who would immediately taser the female.
-My specific job was to move off the right shoulder of Sergeant with lethal cover because it was known that Ms. Graham had a firearm.
+The next person would be Sergeant would be Sergeant who would immediately taser the female.
+My specific job was to move off the right shoulder of Sergeant examples with lethal cover because it was known that Ms. Graham had a firearm.

 Deputy Daymut successfully broke the front passenger-side window and moved to the rear of the vehicle.
 Sergeant successfully deployed the distraction device to passenger floorboard and moved to the rear of the vehicle.
-Sergeant was able to deploy the taser.
+Sergeant successfully deployed the distraction device to deploy the taser.
 It appeared the taser leads did not get enough distance between the two prongs to give full neuro-muscular override.
-This was because Sergeant was forced to deploy the taser from the passenger window, only giving approximately three (3) feet for the prongs to spread.
+This was because Sergeant successfully three (3) feet for the prongs to spread.
 At this point, I was standing directly in the front passenger-side window off the right shoulder of Sergeant I immediately noticed that full neuro-muscular override was not achieved and Ms. Graham was still able to move her arms.

 I start yelling at Ms. Graham several times to drop the gun.
 She did not comply.
-She raised the firearm, pointed it at Sergeant and me, and began to actively fire her weapon.
+She raised the firearm, pointed it at Sergeant and and me, and began to actively fire her weapon.
 As I saw her raise her handgun and fire it, which created a flash from the barrel, I engaged Ms. Graham with one (1) round from my duty rifle, aiming at her center mass.
 I initially thought I fired three (3) rounds, but upon review of the body cam footage from the incident, it appears that I only fired one (1) round.
 When I fired this round, the backdrop was an upward sloping hill.
 The weather was clear and there was sufficient ambient lighting from the cruiser spot lights and from houses in the area.

 At this point, something hit me in the chest and knocked me to the ground.
 As I was falling to the ground, I felt something hit me on the forehead on my helmet.
 I immediately got back to my feet, got a visual of Ms. Graham and noticed that she was wounded, but still had the handgun in her right hand.
-Sergeant was back in the front passenger-side door window with me and I was once again off his right shoulder.
-I gave more commands to Ms.

-Graham to drop the gun.
+Sergeant window with me and I was once again off his right shoulder.
+I gave more commands to Ms. Graham to drop the gun.
 Again, she did not comply.
-I then saw that she began to tense her hand around the handgun and bring the handgun back up in the direction of Sergeant and myself.
+I then saw that she began to tense her hand around the handgun and bring the handgun back up in the direction of Sergeant Example 1 and myself.
 At this point, I fired one (1) additional round, aiming at her head, in order to stop her from killing me or Sergeant